Green Design for a more sustainable world

 Crucial to take responsibility

 Ausra concludes: “As a manufacturer today, it’s crucial that you take responsibility for sustainability, and green design is necessary to be a credible supplier.
-Axis has very high ambitions and if our ambition is to be the market leader, we must reduce our environmental impact throughout the entire product life cycle.”
+Axis has very high ambitions and if our ambition is to be the industry leader, we must reduce our environmental impact throughout the entire product life cycle.”